ifeeljoy/bot-host-guide/README.md

 **Bot languages**
 ```
 Pi Tracker and Cryptocurrency Tracker: NodeJS
-Member of the Week, Question of the Day, and Voyager: Python.
+Member of the Week, Question of the Day, and Voyager: Python
 ```

 🔹 Once you've placed your order you will get a confirmation email and be asked to create a panel account.
 Download the GitHub repository if you haven't already and unzip the folder.
 You can head to https://cybrancee.com/client/getting-started/how-to-host-a-discord-bot.php and continue reading this guide once you've reached step 8.